-NAVG 312 Electronic Navigation and Voyage Planning
+NAVG 312 Integrated Bridge Systems and Voyage Planning

-Theory and operation of electronic navigation systems including ECDIS, Loran C, GPS and Radar as found in an integrated bridge environment; piloting and navigation using radar, ECDIS simulators.
+Integrated bridge systems.
+Discussion of electronic tools used in collision avoidance and position finding in Integrated Bridge Systems.
+Theory, operation and integration of electronic navigation systems including ECDIS, GPS, AIS, Fathometer, and Radar/ARPA as found in an integrated bridge environment.
+Dangers and limitations of equipment and inputs.
+Piloting and navigation using radar, ECDIS simulators.
 Elements of voyage planning and implementation of both a chart based and ECDIS based voyage plan showing waypoints and other appropriate information.
-A course project will include a complete transoceanic voyage plan.
+A course project will include a complete trans-oceanic voyage plan.
 In compliance with international STCW requirements, there will be no D or D+ grades in this course.
+Open only to students for whom this course is a requirement for their degree program or minor, or by permission of the department chair.